leesei/old.leesei.github.io/source/_posts/heroku.md

   `git push heroku master`

-  To force an compile on Heroku:
+  To force an compile on Heroku, see `heroku-repo` below
-  `git commit -am "empty" --allow-empty # force a git commit`

 - restart server

   `heroku restart`

-- ssh
+- terminal

   `heroku run bash`
   > All changes are lost when server is restarted